tiaradwiputri/time-series/quiz.md

 ## Modeling Quiz

-ARIMA is a statistical model to forecasting time series object and an acronym that stands for AR(autoregressive) I (integrated) MA (moving average).
+ARIMA is a statistical model to forecast time series object.
+It stands for AR(autoregressive) I (integrated) MA (moving average).

 5. Based on the explanation above which of this following statement is TRUE about ARIMA(p,d,q)?
  - [ ] the time series object is being differenced q times to make it stationary
- - [ ] p is the number of ordos you can use to determine the process of making an autoregressive model
+ - [ ] p is the number of order you can use to determine the process of making an autoregressive model
  - [ ] d shows the number of time in 1 frequency
- - [ ] p shows how much data is needed for smoothing error with Moving Average
+ - [ ] p shows how much data is needed for smoothing error using Moving Average

 # Forecasting

-In the section before, we have made a forecasting model using Holt-Winters and ARIMA.
-Using `model_hw` and `model_arima` model we have made before, try forecast the theft frequency for the following 365 days using `forecast()` function.
+In the section before, we have built a forecasting model using Holt-Winters and ARIMA.
+Using `model_hw` and `model_arima` model, try forecast the theft frequency for the following 365 days using `forecast()` function.
 Store the result of `model_hw` in `hw_forecast` and `model_arima` in `arima_forecast`.

 # Model Evaluation (Erorr)

-Now we have the forecasting result of the Holt-Winters model and ARIMA model.
-To evaluate our forecast result, find the MAPE (mean absolute percentage error) value between our forecast result and our `test_theft` data.
+Now we have the forecast result of the Holt-Winters model and ARIMA model.
+To evaluate our model, find the MAPE (mean absolute percentage error) value between our forecast result and our `test_theft` data.
 Please find each MAPE value from both model using `MAPE()` function from `MLmetrics` package.

 ```
 # your code here